What Is Mobile Home Insurance (HO-7) and How Does It Work?

 Q: Can I use a standard HO-3 policy for my manufactured home?
 No. Standard HO-3 policies are written for site-built, stick-frame homes and are not designed for mobile or manufactured homes.
 You need an HO-7 policy that accounts for the unique construction, materials, and risk profile of factory-built housing.
 Using the wrong policy type could leave your home uninsured after a claim.

 Q: What discounts are available for mobile home insurance?
-Common discounts include multi-policy bundling (auto + home), claims-free history, senior homeowner discounts (typically age 55+), safety device installations (smoke detectors, security systems), proper tie-down and anchoring systems, and new home discounts for recently purchased manufactured units.
+Common discounts include multi-policy bundling (auto and home), claims-free history, senior homeowner discounts (typically age 55+), safety device installations (smoke detectors, security systems), proper tie-down and anchoring systems, and new home discounts for recently purchased manufactured units.
 Always ask your insurer for a full list of available discounts.

 Q: Does mobile home insurance cover me if someone is injured on my property?
 Yes.
 The personal liability (Coverage E) and medical payments (Coverage F) portions of your HO-7 policy cover you if a guest is injured on your property.
 Liability coverage pays for legal costs and court judgments up to your policy limit, while medical payments coverage handles smaller medical bills regardless of who was at fault.